diegoami/diego_bot/data/diego.md

  - Who made this chatbot?
  - I would like to have more information about your person.
  - Can I be your friend on facebook ?
- - Does your author have a facebook ?
  - What is the best way to reach you ?
  - What is your email ?
+ - Can you give me your email address?
  - How can I send you a message ?
  - How do I contact you ?
  - Do you use social media ?
  - May I have your telephone number or your Whatsapp?
  - Tell me about yourself.
+ - Are you on instagram or any other social media ?
 ## intent:your_work
  - I am interested in your professional competences.
  - I have a job offer you could be interested in.
- - Do you have experience in technologies related to chatbots ?
  - What is your current role in the company you work for ?
  - How is your employment status ?
  - What is your profession?
  - Can you tell me more about your career?
  - On what project are you currently working ?
  - I would like to know more about your job.
- - Ok, tell me about your work.
  - Have you any experience managing a big project ?
  - Can you see your LinkedIn profile?
  - Are you currently available for employment ?
  - I am trying to fill a position for a Data Scientist and for a Data Engineer.
  - Are you a good Computer Engineer ?
  - So you do have a LinkedIn profile ?
- - Tell me about your work.
  - What about your work ?
+ - What is your job ?
+ - In what kind of projects have you been involved so far ?
+ - I have a position that could interest you.
+ - Tell me more about your career
- - What is your occupation ?
+ - What is your current role in your company ?
 ## intent:your_hobbies
  - Can you tell me about your hobbies ?
  - What are your hobbies ?
  - What do you do in your spare time ?
  - What do you do for fun ?
  - What are your interests outside of work ?
- - I would like to know more about your hobbies.
  - I actually wanted to know about your hobbies.
  - Do you still play chess ?
  - Do you play video-games ?